Russia’s Alexey Navalny ‘is dying’ in prison, allies call for nationwide protests

-Navalny’s allies are calling for mass protests next week, saying if the Kremlin is not forced to give Navalny medical care, he will die.
+Navalny’s allies are calling for mass protests this week, saying if the Kremlin is not forced to give Navalny medical care, he will die.

 Navalny, known as Russian President Vladimir Putin’s fiercest critic, is 19 days into a hunger strike in prison, where he was sentenced after returning to Russia having survived a nerve agent poisoning last year.